casbin/casbin-ex/README.md

 We assign different roles to different users, `bob` has the role `reader`, `peter` has the role `author` and `alice` has the role `admin`, and so on...
-We then define mappings from `role` to `permission` (instead of asking who can do what like in the ACL model, now it's time to ask: which role can do what?).
-We also define mappings between two different roles to represent inheritance.
-In the above diagram, we have `admin` inherits from `author`, which in turn inherits from 'reader'.
+We then define mappings from `role` to `permission` (instead of asking *who can do what* like in the ACL model, now it's time to ask **which role can do what?**).
+We also define mappings from role to role  to represent inheritance.
+In the above diagram, we have `admin` inherits from `author`, which in turn inherits from `reader`.